INDUSTRY NEWS:

 A Bank official said, “We will fund the project after a formal decision is taken.
 We hope to complete this process in a couple of months.”

-tor for India Onno Ruhl told TOI, “The suburban system is no doubt impressive, but the dark spot is the huge number of deaths on tracks.
+The Bank’s country director for India Onno Ruhl told TOI, “The suburban system is no doubt impressive, but the dark spot is the huge number of deaths on tracks.
 It would be great if we are able to save lives.”

 The MRVC has a $430 million loan agreement with the Bank for upgrading rail infrastructure.
-It said that after the purchase of 72 Bombardier rakes, $110 million would
+It said that after the purchase of 72 Bombardier rakes, $110 million would remain.
+This unutilized fund would be used for the trespass control project.

 On an average, 3,500 people die ever year on the city’s suburban tracks either because of trespassing or over-crowing.
 A railway official said, “We have not been able to control trespassing even though footbridges have increased over the years.
 Maybe escalators will help.”